naiyerasif/site/content/blog/2019/2019-08-18-logging-nodejs-application-with-morgan-and-log4js-node.md

 ## Intent

-The intent of this guide is to configure logging on an existing Node.js application with `morgan` and `log4js-node` to print the logs on the console as well as a file.
+In this guide, you'll to configure logging on an existing Node.js application with `morgan` and `log4js-node` to print the logs on the console as well as a file.

 ### Setup